Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Evaluation

 \subsection{Vulnerability Propagation Analysis}

-For each vulnerability in the dataset, we run our prototype to assess its software supply chain impact in the Java Maven ecosystem.
+For each vulnerability in the dataset, we run our prototype to assess its impact in the Maven ecosystem.
 We use the snapshot of MCR index on December 26, 2024, to construct the dependency graph.
 There are around 660K {\vpsp}s in the dependency graph, much fewer than the 15M {\vpspv}s in MCR.
 During the analyzing process, we limit the request frequency when downloading JAR files to avoid excessive load on MCR.

-Excluding the time spent on downloading the JAR packages, analyses for all 100 vulnerabilities are completed within one week.
-The completion itself demonstrates that our approach is capable of vulnerability impact assessment in a large-scale software ecosystem such as Maven.
+Excluding the time spent on downloading the JAR packages, the per-vulnerability analysis time ranges from 1.2 seconds to 54 hours, with an average of 5.2 hours and a median of 1.5 hours.
+Considering the ecosystem-wide scope of our analysis, this overhead is acceptable and demonstrates the practicality of our approach for large-scale vulnerability impact assessment.
+Moreover, in our measurement each vulnerability was analyzed independently from scratch, whereas in practice, intermediate artifacts such as CGs or intrinsic scope information of {\vpspv}s can be reused across vulnerabilities, which will make future analyses even more efficient.

 To further evaluate the effectiveness of our hierarchical worklist-based propagation algorithm, we collect data on the number of {\vpsp}s and {\vpspv}s involved in vulnerability propagation at different stages of the algorithm, as well as the length of the longest propagation paths and the average length of propagation paths on the dependency graph. \autoref{fig:grouped-avg-metrics} presents the average values of these data at different stages.
 For direct and transitive {\vpsp} (\autoref{fig:p}) and {\vpspv} dependencies (\autoref{fig:pv}), we obtain the average values before the whole pruning process and after each pruning step.
 For dependency paths (\autoref{fig:path}), we find that getting the average and longest path length before pruning would take too long to compute, so we decide to only look at the results after each pruning step.